Violating the Honor Code is a student’s decision. There are ways though that faculty can help in preventing these violations.

 Example 2

 I understand that Academic honesty and integrity are fundamental values of the University.
 Students commit to holding themselves and their peers to the high standard of honor required by the Student Honor Code.
 I understand that if I become aware of a violation of the Student Honor Code, I am encouraged to report the violation to my Faculty member.
+On my honor, I have neither given nor received unauthorized aid on this assessment.

 Example 3